Skaya8/WeatherApp/README.md

 ### Common Issues and Solutions

 **Port Conflict Resolution**
-- If port 5043 is already in use, execute `fix_port_issues.bat` to automatically resolve conflicts
+- If port 5043 or 7261 is already in use, execute `fix_port_issues.bat` to automatically resolve conflicts.
+The script now checks both ports and helps you kill any locked processes.
-- Alternatively, manually terminate processes using the port or modify `Properties/launchSettings.json`
+- Alternatively, manually terminate processes using the port or modify `Properties/launchSettings.json`.

 **Database Connection Issues**
 - Verify LocalDB is properly installed and running